-You will need to return to the clinic twice weekly for at least one month to closely follow your safety when first taking study drug again.
-You may or may not return to your usual schedule after this time.
+You will need to return to the clinic once a week for at least one month to closely follow your safety when first taking the study drug again.
+You may or may not return to your usual schedule after that time.

 If you have serious safety problems, you may be asked to return to the clinic for more tests.
 This may include more blood tests.
 The study doctor will explain these tests to you if they are needed.
-You may also need to stop taking the study drug after talking with the study doctor.
+You may also need to stop taking the study drug again after talking with the study doctor.

 Question 3.
-What are the risks of study drug rechallenge?
+What are the risks of restarting study drug?